Learn How to Make Pumpkin Puree from Scratch with real pumpkin and easily make your own canned pumpkin substitute.

 Whether you have an abundance of pumpkins, are looking for a canned pumpkin substitute or are just wondering how to make pumpkin pie with real pumpkin you’ve come to the right place.

 Once you learn how to make pumpkin puree you’ll see that it’s so easy, economical and delicious to make it from scratch instead of buying canned.
-And you’ll be looking for ways to add this nutritious anti-inflammatory, antioxidant rich vegetable to your diet.
+And you’ll be looking for ways to add this nutritious anti-inflammatory, antioxidant rich vegetable to so many different recipes!

-- Fresh pumpkins – are all you need.
+- Fresh pumpkins – pumpkins are all you need to make pumpkin puree.
 Use in season organic pumpkins when available if you can, but any small dense pumpkin, or similar squash, can be used.
 Sugar pie pumpkins are known for being great for baking and a little sweeter than others.
 But Libby uses a variety of Dickinson Pumpkin in their canned pumpkin and there are many other varieties that can be substituted.

 Step by step instructions